fischtank44/Engine_Training_Data/Excel_data/Readme.md

 This file has a pivot table that shows two of the predictive parameters.
 T50 LPT variation (rises as the unit approaches end of life) and W32 variation (falls as unit approaches end of life).

 # [Vlookup Example](https://github.com/fischtank44/Engine_training_data/raw/master/Excel_data/test_FD001_headers_var_v4.xlsx)
-Used to create the ramining_life column.
+Used to create the ramining_life column in the test data set.
+The remaining life information was provided in the original dataset and this vlookup adds the value for the number of cycles remaining for each engine in the test dataset.

 # Training Set
 The training set of data contains 100 engines (units).
 Each engine was run until it failed.
 Measurements from sensors on the engine where recored once and only once during each cycle.
 A cycle is defined as a take-off and landing.
 Each row of data represents a single cycle and the max time cycles for each unit is the number of cycles that an engine ran before failing (eg. Unit 1 ran for 192 cycles before failing, Unit 2 ran for 287 cycles before failing).